christiankozalla/astro-markdown-cms/README.md

 ## DB docs

+The Database consists of JSON files.

+### Users

-The Database consists of JSON files. `users.json` holds all user login data like the following exammple Structure
+`users.json` holds all user login data like the following exammple Structure

 ```json
 {